 Controlling Aquatic Invasives in Little Platte Lake

 The bad news is that fighting invasives will not be a one-time proposition.
 And with reduced financial support available from state and local governments, the cost of fighting aquatic invasives will be borne largely by LPLA members.
-According to the November 2017 newsletter from Michigan Lakes and Streams Association ". . . lakefront property owners now ‘voluntarily’ spend in excess of 30 million dollars a year to protect their lakes from the ravages of exotic macrophyte species such as Eurasian water milfoil and Starry stonewort."
+According to the November 2017 newsletter from Michigan Lakes and Streams Association (now the Michigan Lake Stewardship Associations) ". . . lakefront property owners now ‘voluntarily’ spend in excess of 30 million dollars a year to protect their lakes from the ravages of exotic macrophyte species such as Eurasian water milfoil and Starry stonewort."

 A lake full of flowering Eurasian milfoil and minimal open water.